4 Year Private College / Bachelor’s, Master’s, MBA

 - A completed application for admission (Either Common Application or the Caldwell University Online Application) and $50 application fee.

-- Official Final Secondary School Transcripts must be evaluated by a NACES agency.
-NACES Members can be found at: www.naces.org/members.htm.
+- Official Final Secondary School Transcripts evaluated by any of the following agencies: WES, SpanTran, IEE or any NACES member agency.
+Members can be found at: www.naces.org/members

 - Two Letters of Recommendation

 - SAT or ACT (optional).
 Caldwell University is now test optional for admission purposes; however, submitting SAT or ACT scores may make you eligible for higher academic scholarship amounts